Burrill & Company

 Series A in 2008

-Osprey Pharmaceuticals USA, Inc. is a clinical-stage biotechnology company based in San Francisco, California, that specializes in developing protein therapeutics aimed at treating inflammatory and immune diseases.
-Founded in 2008, the company focuses on a pipeline of proprietary fusion protein therapeutics known as Leukocyte Population Modulators (LPMs).
-These therapeutics are designed to selectively target and neutralize chemokine-activated leukocytes, which play a crucial role in various inflammatory conditions.
-Osprey's lead candidate, CCL2-LPM, specifically targets the CCR2 chemokine receptor found on pathologically activated leukocytes and is currently undergoing a Phase Ib clinical trial for the treatment of IgA nephropathy, an inflammatory kidney disease.
+Osprey Pharmaceuticals USA, Inc., established in 2008 and headquartered in San Francisco, specializes in developing protein therapeutics to treat inflammatory and immune diseases.
+Its primary focus is on advancing a pipeline of proprietary fusion proteins called Leukocyte Population Modulators (LPMs), designed to selectively target and neutralize chemokine-activated leukocytes involved in various inflammatory conditions.
+The company's lead candidate, CCL2-LPM, targeting the CCR2 chemokine receptor, is currently in Phase Ib clinical trials for treating IgA nephropathy, an inflammatory kidney disease.

 BioImagene